kbengine/kbengine.github.com/docs/tools/installer.md

-A simple Python script tools can be: installation, uninstallation, Update, Get the version, etc.
+A simple Python script tools can be(installation, uninstallation, Update, Get the version, etc).
 ---------------------------------------------------------------------

 ###Commands: